- Each @mail account offers 10 GB of e-mail storage.

 How do I change my account name?

 Account names are not customarily changed.
-For exceptions submit a service request to open a ticket requesting your account name be changed.
+For exceptions, submit a service request to open a ticket requesting your account name be changed.
+Please detail the reason for the exception.

 How do I request my account be closed?